kpanchen/openhab2-addons/addons/binding/org.openhab.binding.network/README.md

 For arp pings to work, a separate tool called "arping" is used.
 Linux has three different tools:

-*   arp-scan (not yet supported by this binding)
+*   arp-ping by Eli Fulkerson (Windows version available here: https://www.elifulkerson.com/projects/arp-ping.php)
 *   arping of the ip-utils (Ubuntu/Debian: `apt-get install iputils-arping`)
-*   arping by Thomas Habets (Ubuntu/Debian: `apt-get install arping`)
+*   arping by Thomas Habets - recommended (Ubuntu/Debian: `apt-get install arping`)

-arping by Thomas Habets runs on Windows and MacOS as well.
+arping by Thomas Habets runs on Windows (unsupported by developer) and MacOS as well.

 Make sure the tool is available in the PATH, or in the same path as the openHAB executable.